• Skip to primary navigation

 Primary City and County of Residence and Work:

-Major Fields of Work: Science (botanist), Writing (author), Business (financial manager of auto body shop)
+Major Fields of Work: Science (botanist), writing (author), business (financial manager of auto body shop)

-Other Role Identities: Wife, Mother, Club Leader
+Other Role Identities: Wife, mother, club leader

 Olga Reifschneider was born Olga Augusta Wuertz on a farm in Illinois in 1900.
-She grew up and attended school in St. Louis, Missouri, reaching the eleventh grade.
+She grew up and attended school in St. Louis, Missouri, reaching the 11th grade.
 She then married John C. (Jack) Reifschneider, and in 1920 the two moved to Ukiah, California.
 Nine years later, they settled in Reno and opened an auto body shop, which prospered.
 In her first 20 years in Nevada, she pursued botany as a hobby, learning the common names of many of Nevada’s plants.

 While taking the Botany 1 course at the University of Nevada in 1946, she learned that very little was known about the earliest botanists in Nevada.
 She began keeping a list of people whose names appeared in Nevada plant genera and species.
 Through the years, the names grew into a collection of biographies.
 She performed some of her research at the Bancroft Library at the University of California, Berkeley.